 Treasure Valley Community College's Office of Student Conduct prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The full text of this report can be located on the TVCC website at www.tvcc.cc.
-This report is prepared in "good faith" cooperation with local law enforcement agencies surrounding the Ontario campus, Caldwell Center and alternate sites.
-The Campus Security and Student Housing departments also contribute to the preparation of this report.
+The full text of this report can be found on the TVCC website at www.tvcc.cc.
+This report is prepared in "good faith" cooperation with local law enforcement agencies surrounding the Caldwell Center.
+Campus Security also contributes to the preparation of this report.